 a.
 Students who have concerns about other academic matters involving a faculty member should, in most cases, first seek conciliation with the faculty member.

 c.
-The program director and the director of graduate and professional programs will coordinate efforts to address and to decide the resolution of the student’s concern.
+The program director and the director of graduate and online programs will coordinate efforts to address and to decide the resolution of the student’s concern.

-When the faculty member involved is the program director, all appeals should be taken to the director of graduate and professional programs who will present the appeal to the Graduate and Professional Programs Committee for resolution.
+When the faculty member involved is the program director, all appeals should be taken to the director of graduate and online programs who will present the appeal to the Graduate and Online Programs Committee for resolution.
 The decision of the Committee is final and not subject to further appeal.

 *For students residing in and taking classes in Arizona: If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
 The State Board address is 1740 West Adams Street #3008, Phoenix, AZ 85007, phone # 602-542-5709, website address: www.azppse.gov.